dbt-labs/docs.getdbt.com/website/docs/sql-glossary/aggregate-functions/sql-max.md

     <title>Working with the SQL MAX function</title>
 </head>

 The SQL MAX aggregate function allows you to compute the maximum value from a column.
-This kind of measure is useful for understanding the distribution of column values, determining the most recent timestamps of key events, and creating booleans from CASE WHEN statements.
+This kind of measure is useful for understanding the distribution of column values, determining the most recent timestamps of key events, and creating booleans from CASE WHEN statements to flatten semi-structured data.

 ## How to use the SQL MAX function in a query